"I [God] will send the hornet ahead of you to drive the Hivites, Canaanites and Hittites out of your way."1

 God does not compel us to go 'gainst our will,

 But He just makes us willing to go.

 So here I am today—many years hence—doing with my life what I believe God wants me to do—and finding it incredibly fulfilling.
 "God's hornets" for me involved an accident on a construction site that put me in the hospital for a few days and out of work for a few weeks while recuperating.
 God had to put me flat on my back so I would stop and hear what he had been trying to get me to hear for about three years.
 While in the hospital I "heard" God's call—loud and clear—and "knew that I knew that I knew" what I needed to do.
 That was to go back to school and train for a lifetime of Christian ministry.
 How thankful I am today for the "hornets" God has sent into my life on several other occasions as well.

-Suggested prayer: "Dear God, thank you that your call to each one of us is persistent, so please give me hearing ears and a listening heart to hear you call that I will know without a doubt that I am fulfilling my God-given life purpose to the very best of my ability.
-Thank you for hearing and answering my prayer.
-Gratefully, in Jesus' name, amen."
+Suggested prayer: "Dear God, thank You that your call to each one of us is persistent, so please give me hearing ears and a listening heart to hear you call that I will know without a doubt that I am fulfilling my God-given life purpose to the very best of my ability.
+Thank You for hearing and answering my prayer.
+Gratefully, in Jesus's name, amen."